tripleee/SmokeDetector-wiki/Privileges.md

 * Invalidate autoflagging API tokens in the event of an emergency
 * Edit global autoflagging settings (e.g. enabled/disabled, min accuracy and post count, dry run, and max flags - note that the latter is also hard-coded for extra security)
 * Edit metasmoke site settings
+* Edit and delete abuse reports & contacts
+* Edit and delete comments
 * Destroy domain records and domain tags
 * De-authorize a rogue SmokeDetector instance
 * Kill all SmokeDetector instances